mlflow/mlflow/docs/source/models.rst

 `the Model Validation example from the MLflow GitHub Repository
 <https://github.com/mlflow/mlflow/blob/master/examples/evaluation/evaluate_with_model_validation.py>`_.

-.. note:: Here are some limitations when the default evaluator is used:
+.. note:: Limitations (when the default evaluator is used):

-    - Model validation results not included in the MLflow run.
+    - Model validation results not included in the active MLflow run.
-    - No metrics are logged nor artifacts produced for the baseline model in the MLflow run.
+    - No metrics are logged nor artifacts produced for the baseline model in the active MLflow run.

 Additional information about model evaluation behaviors and outputs is available in the :py:func:`mlflow.evaluate()` API docs.